OpenSwitchNOS/openswitch-ops-docs/contribute-code.md

 | Component Test Plan     	| openswitch/ops-[component] | /tests    	| [component]_test.md         |
 | Infrastructure            | opeswitch/ops-build        | /docs      | [Infrastructure section].md |

-- **User Guides:** It documents how to use the different OpenSwitch features.
+- **User Guides**--Documents how to use the different OpenSwitch features.
-- **Command References:** It documents the command usage for the different features found in the OpenSwitch project.
+- **Command References**--Details the command usage for the different features found in the OpenSwitch project.
-- **Feature Designs:** It provides a high level design description for the feature.
+- **Feature Designs**--Provides a high-level design description for each feature.
-- **Feature Test Plans:** It contains a high level overview of the test plans for each feature.
+- **Feature Test Plans**--Contains a high-level overview of the test plans for each feature.
-- **Component Functionality:** It describes the content of the component on this repo and provides pointers to other documents.
+- **Component Functionality**--Describes the content of the component in this repository and provides pointers to other documents.
-- **Component Design:** It describes a high level design of the component.
+- **Component Design**--Documents a high-level design of the component.
-- **Component Test Plan:** It contains all the component tests documentation relevant to the specific repository.
+- **Component Test Plan**--Contains all the component tests documentation relevant to the specific repository.
-- **Infrastructure:** It describes a process in the core from OpenSwitch.
-These documents are addressed for developers that want to contribute with the code and only use OpenSwitch.
+- **Infrastructure**--Describes a process in the core of OpenSwitch.
+These documents are addressed to developers that want to contribute to the code and only use OpenSwitch.

 ### Adding a New Repository
-The following are the steps to follow in order to add a new repo to the OpenSwitch project, referred as `<repo-name>`.
+To add a new repository to the OpenSwitch project (referred to as `<repo-name>`):

-1) Git clone project:
+1) Clone the project with the following command:
 ```bash
 git clone https://review.openswitch.net/infra/project-config
 ```

-2) Create a new file `gerrit/acls/openswitch/ops-<repo-name>.config` with following contents.
+2) Create a new file `gerrit/acls/openswitch/ops-<repo-name>.config` with the following contents.

-**Note:** The code review and abandon group name should be `<repo-name>`-maintainers, as shown in this example:
+**Note:** The code review and abandon group name should be `<repo-name>`-maintainers, as shown in this example below.

 ```bash
 [access "refs/heads/*"]